Contact

 There are scientific reasons for a second degree if, with a view to a later career in science and research, a further scientific qualification in another degree programme is sought on the basis of previous scientific and practical work.
 For example, an engineer who is researching a new mechanical heart valve and will not be able to demonstrate the necessary success of his research without a medical degree.

-If you would like to claim scientific reasons, you will need an expert opinion from the university named first in the initial application.
-The university will send the expert opinion directly to the Foundation for University Admission.
+If you would like to claim scientific reasons, you will need an expert opinion from the university named as the first priority.

 University of Oldenburg